fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 in the additional permissions of the Android app settings of the OpenKeychain app.
 Without this permission the draft will be saved, but the OpenKeychain popup to confirm/select might not appear.

-FairEmail will send the [Autocrypt](https://autocrypt.org/) header for use by other email clients, but only for signed and encrypted messages because too many email servers have problems with the often long Autocrypt header.
+FullEmail will send the [Autocrypt](https://autocrypt.org/) header for use by other email clients, but only for signed and encrypted messages because too many email servers have problems with the often long Autocrypt header.
 Note that the most secure way to start an encrypted email exchange is by sending signed messages first.
 Received Autocrypt headers will be sent to the OpenKeychain app for storage on verifying a signature or decrypting a message.